HermesGermany/galapagos/docs/galapagos_user_guide.md

 certificate issued.
 Without a certificate for an application, you cannot create topics for this application via Galapagos.
 Please note that since Galapagos 2.1.0 generating a certificate is not the only option to connect to your kafka cluster.
 You can also use API Keys for this.
 For more information please have a look at [Confluent Cloud Support](
-# Confluent Cloud Support).
+# confluent-cloud-support).
 To generate a client certificate, go to "My Applications" and click on "Create Certificate
 now" for one of your application on the environment for which you want to get a client certificate:

    <p>